NeLy-EPFL/fanc-proofreading-priority-queue/README.md

         pass    # convert a single row in the table to a feed entry
 ```

-Concretely, to implement a new rule, you will just have to define something like this:
+Concretely, to implement a new rule, you will just have to define something like this in `ysp_bot/rules.py`:
 ```Python
 class MyRule(PrioritizationRule):
     def get_table(dataset, ...):